 Oxana Vatavu

-The choice of tones for the façade design depends on the customer's taste preferences.
-Both can look equally interesting and stylish.
+The choice of tones for a facade comes down to the client's personal taste.
+Either direction can look equally interesting and stylish.

-In this project, for example, the range of tones is quite large, but all four variants look bright and complete and absolutely appropriate.
+In this project, for example, the range of tones is fairly wide, yet all four options look bright, polished, and entirely fitting.

-I added contrasting window décor and bent ornaments on the gables for expressiveness here.
+For this one I added contrasting trim around the windows and curved ornaments on the gables for extra character.

-And here I highlighted the bay window with a richly textured stone.
+And here I accented the bay window with a richly textured stone.

-The deep gray may seem gloomy, but I think it fits the architecture of this house very well.
+The deep gray might seem gloomy, but I think it suits this house's architecture very well.

-But you have to remember that a darker color will heat up more in the sun, which means the temperature inside will also rise in hot weather.
+Keep in mind, though, that a darker color heats up more in the sun, so the temperature inside will rise more in hot weather, too.

-Also, saturated colors are more susceptible to fading.
+Saturated colors are also more prone to fading.

 Maria Krasnova

-I start work on the project with sketches, step by step moving with the customer towards the dream house.
-It's an important stage not to be underestimated, the design is still one of the most important ways of representation in architecture.
-Every time I find the right image, I'm excited about making a house special, with character and uniqueness.
+I start every project with sketches, moving step by step with the client toward the house of their dreams.
+It's an important stage, and one not to be underestimated — sketching is still one of the most important ways of expressing ideas in architecture.
+Every time I land on the right image, I get excited about making a house special, with its own character and personality.

 Nicole Climanova

-When you come to us for this service you can choose a complete facade project that includes photorealistic renderings of the house, in-depth detailing, utilities, exterior lighting schematics, bill of finishes, and detailed instructions on how to do the work.
+When you come to us for this service, you can choose a complete façade project that includes photorealistic renderings of the house, in-depth detailing, utilities, exterior lighting plans, a bill of finishes, and detailed instructions on how to do the work.

-Or a low-budget, light version, the conceptual design, which is more of a concept search, but also relies on accurate 3D modeling so the proportions are not affected, and includes a list of the main trim materials.
+Or you can go with a low-budget, lighter version — the conceptual design.
+It's more of a concept study, but it still relies on accurate 3D modeling so the proportions hold up, and it includes a list of the main trim materials.

 Maria Krasnova